m3dwards/longmynd.org/content/learn/schools-tandems.md

       For more information, see: [www.airways-airsports.com](http://www.airways-airsports.com/)
 ---
-W﻿e are blessed with a few schools at the LMSC
+W﻿e are blessed with a few schools at the LMSC.\
+\
+Any school wishing to complete the final stages of CP training at the Long Mynd must comply with the prevailing rules of the club.